Code of Student Rights and Responsibilities

-The records of a student may be placed on a hold under this Code when a student:
+The University records of a student may be placed on a hold under this Code when a student:

-- Is given sufficient notice to respond to a letter of conduct charges and fails to respond
+- Is given sufficient notice to respond to a letter of conduct charges and fails to respond.

-- Has received a consequence that prohibits future enrollment
+- Has received a consequence that prohibits future enrollment.

-- Has indicated a criminal charge or conviction on the application for admission and must provide requested information to the Dean of Students that is relevant to reaching an admissions decision.
+- Has indicated a criminal charge or conviction on the application for admission and must provide requested information to the dean of students that is relevant to reaching an admissions decision.

 - Warning – A notice in writing to the student that the student is violating or has violated institutional regulations.